QANplatform/docs/testnet/tools/faucet.md

 ---
-title: 'Telegram Faucet'
+title: 'Faucet'
-description: 'Learn how to request testnet tokens (QANX) from the Telegram Faucet.'
+description: 'Learn how to request testnet tokens (QANX) from the Faucet.'
 ---

-# Telegram Faucet
+# Faucet

 ::lead
-Learn how to request testnet tokens (QANX) from the Telegram Faucet.
+Learn how to request testnet tokens (QANX) from the Faucet.
 ::

 ## Prerequisites